priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-API-GROUP-DOC.md

 | userId   | Yes  |   | user unique identifier  |

-**Note**: Pass **OfUserId** header only if application Admin calling the API.
+**Note**: In case of Application Admin **OfUserId** header required too.
 OfUserId is the userId of user to which admin want to remove from groups.

 **Note**: API will remove User from **Private**, **Public** and **Open** Group.